Oil rally fades as headwinds loom, but weak dollar underpins

 The cuts, coupled with demand growth, have contributed to a near 60 percent rise in oil prices since mid-2017 as excess crude inventories have been drawn down.

+The market is also awaiting Baker Hughes data at 1 p.m. on the U.S. rig count, an early indicator of future output.
+Last week drillers cut five oil rigs.

-(Additional reporting by Henning Gloystein in Singapore; Editing by Susan Fenton and Mark Potter)
+(Additional reporting by Libby George in London and Henning Gloystein in Singapore; Editing by Marguerita Choy)